7 Best Vulnerability Scanning Tools & Software for 2025

 ConnectSecure icon.

-ConnectSecure is a vulnerability scanner that managed IT service providers (MSPs) and managed IT security service providers (MSSPs) select because of flat rate pricing, multi-tenant capabilities, and a dedication to distribution through partners.
+ConnectSecure is a vulnerability scanner that managed IT service providers (MSPs) and managed IT security service providers (MSSPs) select because of its flat-rate pricing, multi-tenant capabilities, and dedication to distribution through partners.
 It scans for vulnerabilities and compliance issues for endpoints (Windows, MacOS, Linux), servers, network equipment, printers, and mobile devices (through Mobile Device Management integration).

 ConnectSecure offers a 14-day free trial and four tiers of flat-rate pricing: